greenboxal/doggohub/doc/administration/auth/ldap.md

         # snip...
 ```

-## Using an LDAP filter to limit access to your GitLab server
+## Using an LDAP filter to limit access to your DoggoHub server

-If you want to limit all GitLab access to a subset of the LDAP users on your
+If you want to limit all DoggoHub access to a subset of the LDAP users on your
 LDAP server, the first step should be to narrow the configured `base`.
 However,
 it is sometimes necessary to filter users further.
 In this case, you can set up
 an LDAP user filter.
 The filter must comply with